wilzwert/BobApp/README.md

 A single job `backend-build-and-push` is set up.
 It is executed when the CI workflow succeeded on a push event, or manually.
 Here are the job's steps :

 1. Checkout repository : checkout code in the  workflow execution environment
+2. Set up JDK 17
+3. Build with Maven
-2. Log in to Docker Hub
+4. Log in to Docker Hub
-3. Extract frontend docker image metadata from Git reference and GitHub events
+5. Extract frontend docker image metadata from Git reference and GitHub events
-4. Set up Docker Buildx : for extended build capabilities
+6. Set up Docker Buildx : for extended build capabilities
-5. Build and push frontend image
+7. Build and push frontend image

 ## KPIS